Why can you limit the number of requests patients can submit through PATCHS?

 How to set request limits on PATCHS

-Go to the 'Edit practice' page under your name in the top menu (if you work across multiple practices that use PATCHS that may appear as 'My practices' instead).
+Go to 'Edit practice' under your name in the top menu (if you work across multiple practices that use PATCHS this may appear as 'My practices' instead).

 You can split each day into a number of time periods (up to 6) by clicking the change periods icon